deepgram/web-next/content/blog/posts/title-tbc-improve-conversational-ai-prompts-to-reduce-retry-rates/index.md

 }
 ```

-`match` will either be the entire intent object for the matching item, or `undefined`.
+`match` will either be the entire intent object for the matching item or `undefined`.

 ![Browser console showing two undefined logs, and an object with one intent.](https://res.cloudinary.com/deepgram/image/upload/v1663768361/blog/2022/09/conversational-ai-retry-report/match_bf4zgt.png)